zhouhaoyang1768/SPH/README.md

-This project was tested on Linux machines.
+This project was tested on WSL Ubuntu.

 To complie this project, run 'make' and './sph'